How to avoid higher education scams in South Africa

 Application and registration procedure

-In the past, the registration process at South African universities have often been full of turmoil – from stampedes to actual tragedy.
+In the past, the registration process at South African universities has often been full of turmoil – from stampedes to actual tragedy.
 The current prevalence of student protests, which interrupted registration week earlier this month across the country saw some students were protesting others being able to register while other potential students couldn’t afford the minimum initial payment for registration fees.
 This year, most universities are moving away from on-site registration.

 There isn’t anyone who can speed up your online application or registration process for a fee.
 It’s best to follow the processes.